FiendsOfTheElements/FF1Randomizer/README.md

 # FF1 Randomizer

+**The online version of the randomizer is now live!**  Check it out at http://finalfantasyrandomizer.com!
+The Windows and command-line versions will still continue to be updated, in case your internet connection (or the server's!) is spotty.

 This is a randomizer for Final Fantasy 1 for the NES.
 It currently operates on the US version of the ROM only.

 ## How it works

-The randomizer has several options, each with unique gameplay implications.
+The randomizer has man options, each with unique gameplay implications.
 An explanation of what each option does, and some of the possible consequences is listed in each section.

 ### Shuffle Tab
 This tab contains options for shuffling various bits of game data.
 Shuffling means that all the same data will be in the ROM, but in a randomized order.